 Now that you’ve gotten yourself to there, know where to stay, and know how to get around, you’re ready to decide what to do Cinque Terre.

-Visit All Five Cities: Don’t go to Cinque Terre without visiting every city!
+Visit All Five Cinque Terre Towns: Don’t go to Cinque Terre without visiting every city!
 They are each unique and beautiful in their own way, with a different feel to each town.

 Take the Gelato Challenge: To give your kids some motivation for visiting every city, take the gelato challenge and try a new gelato in every town!
 I know, it sounds really hard, but I hope you can manage!

 Visit Churches: There are churches in every town and they are all old and beautiful!
 Go in and light a candle, say a prayer and catch a quiet moment in a bustling town.

 Go to the Beach: Cinque Terre lies along the coast with stunning sandy and rocky beaches.
 Most of the sandy beaches are in Monterosso, which is speckled with colorful umbrellas and beautiful rocks.
 There is a really fun beach in Vernazza that is accessed by a little tunnel in the cliff.
 If you’re into rock jumping, then Riomaggiore will have the beaches for you.

 Enjoy the Food: Cinque Terre is covered with tasty restaurants offering traditional Italian cuisine.
 You usually can’t go wrong.
 We loved Bar Centrale in Riomaggiore.
 Try some fresh fish wherever you go.
 Mine was caught the same morning and was huge!
 You can also find fried calamari around every corner.
 Pesto and Foccacia are famous in this region and definitely worth trying!
 Most restaurants in Cinque Terre are open and have outdoor seating, which I find to be more comfortable when dining with children.
 There are also crepe shops, bruschetta, and focaccia shops that make a good quick lunch or snack for kids.